anoadragon453/zeronet-debian/README.md

 Updating
 --------

-If you need to update the package to a new version then edit the above version/commit then run:
+If you need to update the package to a new version then edit the above version, release and commit and also *debian/changelog* then run:

-    make sync

-Also edit debian/changelog with the latest version at the top.
-The email address within the changelog must exactly correspond to your gpg key.
+    ./debian.sh

 Creating the package
 --------------------